How can AI, Blockchain And Machine Learning Go Hand-in-Hand?

 Blockchain and AI can help to create a world without borders by creating well-analyzed datasets for efficient cross-border development of innovations.
 The creation of these datasets, and therefore the AI development, depends on high-profile and high-paid engineers working for tech giants and on lower-paid workers, including unbanked people from developing countries, who mark up the data for machine learning.

 The solution to this long-distance investor and worker relationship can be – making payments via cryptocurrencies.
 This process won’t involve any trusted third party, and also the wages of workers won’t depend upon local laws; thus, it will protect workers from exploitation and volatile exchange rates.
 All investors need to do is request a task, set a price, and capable workers around the world can perform it to earn money.

 The traditional AI approaches were unable to capture the complex statistical patterns present in natural environments such as visual and auditory scenes, and our everyday modes of interaction such as movement and language, but with the advent of ‘Deep Learning,’ the field is experiencing remarkable developments.

 Deep Learning is a subset of AI methods for machine learning, identified as neural networks with multiple layers.
 It has been criticized for being a ‘black box’ as it is not completely clear how algorithms arrive at a decision.

 Blockchain can help us figure out how why they work in that manner and make them work much better.
 Having a clear audit trail can not only improve the trustworthiness of the data (and data models) but also provide a clear route to trace back the machine decision process.

-There are several other positive impacts of convergence of AI and blockchain like increased – AI effectiveness, security, privacy, efficiency, artificial trust and countless other!!
+There are several other positive impacts of convergence of AI and blockchain-like increase – AI effectiveness, security, privacy, efficiency, artificial trust, and countless other!!